 They learn to focus on the mat

 Many domesticated animals, like cats and dogs, learn by following facial cues, and look to their human counterparts for everything from permission to assurance to direction.
-BBC states that cats have been shown to associate certain facial expressions with positive or negative experiences.
+Cats have been shown to associate certain facial expressions with positive or negative experiences, and a 2020 study published in the journal Animals confirms that.
 So, if you find yourself feeling relaxed and centered every time you work out on your yoga mat, chances are, your face and body language is projecting that sentiment outward, which could be why your cat is so drawn to that space.

 Dogs often learn by following physical cues, like pointing or specific hand gestured, and it's possible that your canine companion is looking to you for direction, and may be attempting to follow along with your every move.
 Even if you don't use a yoga mat but tend to work out in the same area of your home, you may find your pet around, or sometimes, right underneath you, because they notice that you're focusing your attention on that area (when, clearly, you should be paying attention to them.)